Skip to main content

 Fix:

-1. Verify the token policy includes path "sys/metrics" { capabilities = ["read"] }
+1. Confirm the token policy includes path "sys/metrics" { capabilities = ["read"] }.

-2. Check the token is valid: vault token lookup $VAULT_TOKEN
+2. Check the token is valid: vault token lookup $VAULT_TOKEN.

-Metrics endpoint returns empty or 500
+Metrics endpoint returns JSON, empty, or 503

 Fix: